v-finance/camelot/doc/sphinx/source/tutorial/videostore.rst

   python videostore\main.py

 your `PyQt <http://www.riverbankcomputing.co.uk/software/pyqt/intro>`_
-:term:`Graphical User Interface <GUI>` should look like the one we show in the picture below:
+:abbr:`Graphical User Interface <GUI>` should look like the one we show in the picture below:

 .. image:: ../_static/picture1.png